-Effect of Internal Crossflow Velocity on Film Cooling Effectiveness—Part I: Axial Shaped Holes
+Effect of Internal Crossflow Velocity on Film Cooling Effectiveness—Part II: Compound Angle Shaped Holes

 - Views Icon Views